Historic Sites of Manitoba: Modern Dairy Building (738 St. Joseph Street, Winnipeg)

 In May 1931, the company was merged with St. Andrews Dairies of West Kildonan and the new company operated under the Modern Dairy name, with De Cruyenaere as Vice-President and James W. Speirs (formerly Assistant General Manager of Crescent Creamery) as General Manager and President.
 The other directors of the company were Andrew R. McNichol and his employees George M. Hay and William E. Loftus.
 By 1935, some 175 dairy farms fed into the Modern Dairy supply chain, with a majority coming from the 800-cow herd of the Manitoba Dairy Farms at Marchand.
 Another notable supplier was the Parkdale Dairy Farm (also known as Model Dairy Farm) which had a herd of 310 cattle on 2,200 acres of land.

 Over the years, adjacent lots were purchased to allow the original building to be expanded to its present configuration.
 Later owners of the facility were Beatrice Foods and Parmalat.
-The building was vacated in 2017.
+The building was vacated in 2017 and demolished in February 2019.

 “Another International,” Winnipeg Tribune, 2 April 1927, page 30.